Programming an event in Delphi on the example of the component of type Button

 1. Creating a Windows-application

-2. Placing components on a form
+2. Placing components on the form

 Place on the main form of application one component of TLabel type and one component of TButton type (the “Name” property):